There is someone lies dead in the bushes,

 One afternoon his caring wife nipped over;

-her lover hid behind the screen,
+her lover hid behind a patient's screen,

 and as she kissed her husband, she tripped over

-the cables of the life-support machine.
+the cables of the life support machine.

 One groan, one jerk - then all was still